 Why Blue Apron Isn’t Profitable

 Blue Apron always had high marketing costs, always struggled to attract new customers, and always had trouble retaining the customers it already had.
 In addition, Blue Apron had to deal with an increasingly competitive market space as more and more meal-delivery services sprang up in the late 2010s — HelloFresh and Sunbasket are hot on Blue Apron’s tail.
-According to Coresight Research, meal-kit companies enjoyed growth of 70% in 2020, but that rate is expected to plummet when restaurants return to peak capacity.
+According to Coresight Research, meal-kit companies enjoyed growth of 70% in 2020.
+But that rate slowed as restaurants returned to peak capacity, down to 20% in 2022, according to The Business Research Company.
 If Blue Apron couldn’t cling to a fleeting profit during the best of times, the future is uncertain.

 Direct-to-consumer mattress brand Casper was established in 2013 and quickly attracted big-name investors like Leonardo DiCaprio, Ashton Kutcher and 50 Cent.
 The company went public on Feb.
 5, 2020, with a valuation of $476 million, according to Crunchbase.
 Casper stated in its filing that it wouldn’t be profitable any time soon, Forbes reported.
 But a few months later in August, the Wall Street Journal reported that Casper had announced that it expected to turn a profit in mid-2021.

 Why Casper Isn’t Profitable

 Mid-2021 came and went, and Casper failed to keep its promise.
 On Aug.
 10, shareholders punished the stock with a bruising selloff of more than 14% when the company announced it would now not turn a profit until 2022.
 The company has yet to disclose its net loss for the full year 2022.
 Like so many other businesses in so many other segments of the economy, Casper had fallen victim to supply chain woes, labor inflation and the rising cost of raw materials, according to Seeking Alpha.